ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 {{% fig "thatcher/grave-photos/use/thatcher-full" "800" /%}}
 {{% fig "thatcher/grave-photos/use/thatcher-zoomed" "500" /%}}

 It's likely the main stone has been moved somewhat, and the footstones realigned with it.
-According to the Pleasant Grove Cemetery records show below, William Vanderveere's stone is the one that appears to missing.
+According to the Pleasant Grove Cemetery records shown below, William Vanderveere's stone is the one that appears to missing.

 {{% fig "thatcher/grave-photos/use/pleasant-grove-record" "800" /%}}